June 2012 Greek parliamentary election: May election

-At the 6 May election, no party won an absolute majority of seats.
+In the 6 May election, no party won an absolute majority of seats.
 President Karolos Papoulias, in accordance with the constitution, offered successive exploratory mandates to the leaders of the three largest parties: Antonis Samaras of New Democracy (ND), Alexis Tsipras of the Coalition of the Radical Left (SYRIZA), and Evangelos Venizelos of PASOK.
 Each in turn failed to form a government and returned their mandates to the president.

 On 13 May, the president followed the terms of section 37 of the constitution and met with all party leaders to find a way of forming a majority government.
 After concluding on the eve of 14 May that it was impossible to form a new ordinary political government, in a last-ditch effort the president asked all the elected political leaders on 15 May if they could support the establishment of a "technocratic" government for a limited term, to guide Greece safely through its economic crisis.
 After this attempt also failed, he asked on 16 May, in full compliance with the constitution, for a caretaker cabinet under Council of State president Panayiotis Pikrammenos to be appointed, and to dissolve parliament and hold new elections on 17 June.
 The formal decree to dissolve the newly elected parliament and call for new elections was jointly signed by President Karolos Papoulias and caretaker Prime Minister Panayiotis Pikrammenos at 19 May, to fully comply with the 30-day constitutional rule.

 German Finance Minister Wolfgang Schäuble said the election would be a referendum on Greece's continuation as a member of the eurozone.
 "If Greece—and this is the will of the great majority—wants to stay in the euro, then they have to accept the conditions," he said.
 "Otherwise it isn't possible.
 No responsible candidate can hide that from the electorate."
 Parallels were also drawn to the proposed Greek economy referendum, with suggestion that the two 2012 elections were a de facto referendum.